EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 Test steps:
 1.

-1.7 All authentication controls must fail securely..
+1.7 All authentication controls must fail securely.
 **Notice**: The developer must just handle the displaying of the error message properly.

 Test steps: